rust-lang/mdBook/README.md

 Aside from the command line interface, this crate can also be used as a library.
 This means that you could integrate it in an existing project, like a web-app for example.
 Since the command line interface is just a wrapper around the library functionality, when you use this crate as a library you have full access to all the functionality of the command line interface with an easy to use API and more!

-See the [Documentation](http://azerupi.github.io/mdBook/lib/lib.html) and the [API docs](http://azerupi.github.io/mdBook/mdbook/index.html) for more information.
+See the [User Guide](https://rust-lang-nursery.github.io/mdBook/) and the [API docs](https://docs.rs/mdbook/*/mdbook/) for more information.

 ## Contributions

 Contributions are highly appreciated and encouraged!
 Don't hesitate to participate to discussions in the issues, propose new features and ask for help.

-If you are just starting out with Rust, there are a series of issus that are tagged [E-Easy](https://github.com/azerupi/mdBook/issues?q=is%3Aopen+is%3Aissue+label%3AE-Easy) and **we will gladly mentor you** so that you can successfully go through the process of fixing a bug or adding a new feature!
+If you are just starting out with Rust, there are a series of issus that are tagged [E-Easy](https://github.com/rust-lang-nursery/mdBook/issues?q=is%3Aopen+is%3Aissue+label%3AE-Easy) and **we will gladly mentor you** so that you can successfully go through the process of fixing a bug or adding a new feature!
 Let us know if you need any help.

 For more info about contributing, check out our [contribution guide](CONTRIBUTING.md) who helps you go through the build and contribution process!